iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.0.0/report.md

 > %66 of battery drain from this app in one day in the background.
 Dont know what happened 😕.<br> :date: __2021-04-25 04:50:23__

 > So I ended up getting COVID and asked the tracers how I can update the app so it sends out the ping to those I was in proximity to.
 I was told that "most people don't use the app so we don't have anything to support you".
 Is this app no longer protecting people??
 I would really look forward to some reassurance form the developers..<br> :date: __2021-04-25 04:25:55__

-> Burns through over 20% of my battery per day.
-Removed it solely because of this.<br> :date: __2021-04-24 03:35:57__

-> Deleting.
-Not enough people using the app and I have to be in contact with another user for 15 minutes.
-Using large amounts of battery with phone sitting idle.
-Please adopt Canada wide app.<br> :date: __2021-04-23 16:49:57__